matesh/mqttk/README.md

 ### Building the macOS app
-I was not able to build a universal app image for MACs that ran native on both Intel and M1 architectures, so I only build the Intel package, the software ran just fine through rosetta, though it takes its time to start up.
+I was not able to build a universal app image for MACs that ran native on both Intel and M1 architectures, so I only built the ARM64 package.

 Navigate to the project root and issue